 Sabine Tesch began studying chemical engineering at the University of Karlsruhe, now known as the Karlsruhe Institute of Technology (KIT), in 1992.
 Majoring in mechanical process engineering and food processing technology, she gradated in 1997 with a Master’s degree in engineering (“Dipl.-Ing.”).
 In 2001, she earned her doctorate (“Dr.-Ing.”) in engineering after submitting her thesis on the subject of “Characterization of Mechanical Emulsifying Techniques: Droplet Size Production and Stabilization as Part of the Emulsification Process”.
 She completed patent attorney legal training at the German Patent and Trademark Office, the Federal Patent Court and the Civil Court for Patent Litigation in Mannheim, passing her bar exam in 2005.
-By 2008 Sabine Tesch had completed further training and was licensed to practice law as a European Patent Attorney.
+By 2008 she was licensed to practice law as a European Patent Attorney, and since 2023 as Representative before the Unified Patent Court.

 Sabine Tesch focuses her practice on the technical fields of process engineering, with emphasis on dispersion technology, emulsification, fluid engineering, product formulation, rheology, particle size analysis, and plant construction engineering.
 She also has many years of experience in trademark law, license as well as research and development agreements.

-Gunther Friderichs, a patent attorney and an attorney-at-law, began studying legal sciences in Mainz in 1993 while earning a second degree in physics, passing his first legal state exam in 1997.
+Gunther Friderichs, a patent attorney and an attorney-at-law as well as Representative before the Unified Patent Court, began studying legal sciences in Mainz in 1993 while earning a second degree in physics, passing his first legal state exam in 1997.
 After interning at Wiesbaden’s Environmental Office and in the Linde AG’s legal department, he passed his second state exam in 1999, specializing in economic law, and was admitted to practice law as of 2000.
 In addition, he completed his studies in patent engineering and technical physics between 1999 and 2004.
 Beside his work as an attorney, Gunther Friderichs worked as lecturer in a legal coaching institute in Mainz until 2002.

 Gunther Friderichs focuses his practice on the technical fields of mechanical engineering, materials, manufacturing engineering and medical technology.
 His areas of legal expertise also include infringement, Freedom to Operate research and analyses well as contract, trademark and design laws.